Ronnie Montrose: Career

 During his 2009 tour, Montrose revealed that he had fought prostate cancer for the previous two years but was healthy once again; he continued to tour until his death in 2012.

 Death

 Montrose died from a self-inflicted gunshot wound on March 3, 2012.
-His death was initially assumed to be the result of prostate cancer.
+His death was initially assumed by some media outlets to be the result of prostate cancer.

 However, the San Mateo County Coroner's Office released a report that confirmed the guitarist had shot himself.

-The toxicology reported a blood alcohol content of 0.31 percent at the time of death.
-In early 2012, the deaths of his uncle and of Lola, his bulldog, worsened what Guitar Player magazine called a "clinical depression that plagued him since he was a toddler."
+The toxicology reported a significantly high blood alcohol content of 0.31 percent at the time of death.
+The deaths of Montrose's uncle and of his beloved pet dog Lola, both in early 2012, had worsened what Guitar Player magazine called a "clinical depression that plagued him since he was a toddler."

 Montrose is survived by his wife, two children and five grandchildren.